fbpx

 • impaired quality of care,

-• medical errors, potentially ending up lawsuits.
+• medical errors, potentially ending up in lawsuits.

 Insights and burnout statistics from 7,000 physicians and healthcare workers in Europe (2020)